toshiakiasakura/myforestplot/docs/_sources/index.rst.txt

 .. |nbsp|   unicode:: U+00A0 ..
 NO-BREAK SPACE

-MyForestplot documentation
+MyForestPlot documentation
 ========================================

 **Date**: |today| |nbsp|   **Version**: |release| |br|
 **Useful links**: |nbsp| `Source Repository <https://github.com/toshiakiasakura/myforestplot>`_
 |nbsp| | |nbsp| `Issues & Ideas <https://github.com/toshiakiasakura/myforestplot/issues>`_

-What is MyForestplot?
+What is MyForestPlot?
 -----------------------
-MyForestplot is a Python package helping create forestplot.
-This myforestplot is mainly designed to create forestplot for logistic/log binomial/robust poisson results, meaning that tries to present ORs or RRs for categorical variables.
+MyForestPlot is a Python package helping create a forest plot.
+This myforestplot is mainly designed to create a forest plot for logistic/log binomial/robust poisson results, meaning that tries to present ORs or RRs for categorical variables.
 Codes and usage is explained in :doc:`usage page<notebooks/1_quickstart>`.